xtuml/models/raven/instructions/exercise5.md

 ## Purpose

 This exercise will guide the student through some of the more difficult parts of modeling using BridgePoint.
 The student will learn the subtleties of objects and associations, state modeling and terminators.

 ## Instructions

 #### Preparing the workspace

-1. Open a terminal window and navigate to the `~/xtuml` directory.
+1. Open a terminal window and navigate to the home directory.
-2. Run the `bridgepoint.sh` script to launch BridgePoint (or run the BridgePoint launcher directly with `BridgePoint/eclipse/Launcher.sh`.
+2. Run the `bridgepoint.sh` script to launch BridgePoint
-3. Enter `/home/student/xtuml/workspaces/ws-all` in the workspace chooser and press `Ok`.
+3. Enter `/home/developer/git/models/raven/workspaces/ws-3` in the workspace
+chooser and press `Ok`.

 #### Modeling classes and associations